OjeWilliams/PGEXERCISES/codes/Dates.md

 FROM ( SELECT TIMESTAMP '2012-02-11 01:00:00' AS test) AS time ;
 ```
 \
-7.How can you output a list of all members, including the individual who recommended them (if any), without using any joins?
-Ensure that there are no duplicates in the list, and that each firstname + surname pairing is formatted as a column and ordered.
+7.Return a list of the start and end time of the last 10 bookings (ordered by the time at which they end, followed by the time at which they start) in the system.
 ```

 ```